 LS: Yeah, I’ve had a lot of good memories in my time.

-PHOTOGRAPHY BY BEN WATTS; STYLING BY CHLOE HARTSTEIN; Grooming by Erica Sauer at The Wall Group
+Photography by: PHOTOGRAPHY BY BEN WATTS; STYLING BY CHLOE HARTSTEIN; Grooming by Erica Sauer at The Wall Group